A1kr/EmployeeRegistrationForm/README.md

 This is simple Employee Registration form using SpringBoot done by Khalid(LYA21010)

 # Installation
-To create database name as EmpRegForm
+To create database of this project
+'CREATE DATABASE EmpRegForm'